Accessible PDF: How to Tag Content in PDF

 How to Make a PDF Accessible: Tagging PDF Content

 The first step in creating accessible PDF files is to tag the content correctly.
 This includes identifying headings, paragraphs, tables, images, and other elements.
-Proper tagging is essential for navigation and understanding the document.
+Proper tagging is essential for navigating and understanding the document.

 When tagging content, it is also crucial to ensure the reading order is correct.
 The reading order should follow the visual order of the content.